 Its structure, entirely made of stone and perfectly adapted to the capricious orography sculpted by the river course that it must bridge, consists of seven pointed arches of different lights that follow one another along the no less than 145 meters, even describing a daring angle oblique that divides the passage in two

-Right at the end of the bridge and acting as an access gate to the city, stands a towering structure of eminent defensive character, while, more or less in the middle of the route and at the point where the construction traces the mentioned angle, a second tower is raised much more slender open in its lower body by means of a pointed arch
+Right at the end of the bridge and acting as an access gate to the city, stands a towering structure of an eminent defensive character, while, more or less in the middle of the route and at the point where the construction traces the mentioned angle, a second, much slimmer tower is raised open in its lower body by means of a pointed arch

 Monastery of Sant Pere de Besalú.

 The church of the old Sant Pere de Besalú Monastery is a building with three naves separated by semicircular arches, a marked transept topped at each end by apsidal chapels, and a monumental chevet characterized by the unusual and most interesting ambulatory that allows to surround the presbyterial area.

 Of the preserved ecclesial complex, the slender gallery of four arches on pairs of columns that separates the ambulatory from the presbytery stands out for its singularity, without a doubt.

 These columns top in capitals of excellent workmanship, two of which are worth mentioning in which figurative scenographies are recognizable alluding to the Cycle of the Childhood of Christ, specifically the episodes of the Massacre of the Innocents and the Flight into Egypt.

 In an intermediate register between the arcade described and the oven vault that covers the presbytery, a frieze of blind arches with a Lombard flavor is described, framed by two imposts of corner ashlars.